+Are you going on vacation?
+Do you often work late?
+Does your dog need more exercise than you can muster?
+If so, consider hiring a pet sitter.
+They do much more than “sit” with your pet.
+What is a pet sitter and what do they do?
 A pet sitter is like a babysitter for pets.
-And like good babysitters, good pet sitters don’t just sit in a chair watching your fur babies.
+And, like good babysitters, good pet sitters do not just sit in a chair watching your fur babies.
 They interact, exercise, feed and water them.
-Pet sitters take care of your pet in your home, but can do much much more.
+Pet sitters take care of your pet in your home, but can do much, much more.

 "A pet sitter is like a babysitter for pets."